SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Migrating_the_general_database_to_a_DMS_Cassandra_cluster.md

 - A Cassandra cluster must be available using version 4.0 or higher.
 For information on how to install Cassandra, see [Installing Cassandra on a Linux machine](xref:Installing_Cassandra).

 > [!NOTE]
-> Previously Cassandra 3.11.8 was also supported and will remain supported for existing installations.
-However, due to increased performance Cassandra 4.0 is required for new Cassandra installations for the DataMiner *CassandraCluster* functionality.
-If you have a Cassandra 3.11.8 and data migration has yet to begin, we recommend upgrading Cassandra to Cassandra 4.0.
+> Previously Cassandra 3.11.8 was also supported.
+This will remain supported for existing installations; however, because of its increased performance, **Cassandra 4.0 is required for new Cassandra installations** if a database per cluster is used.
+If you have a Cassandra 3.11.8 database and you have not yet migrated your DataMiner data, we recommend upgrading to Cassandra 4.0 first.

 - An Elasticsearch cluster must be available using version 6.8.0 or higher, but lower than 7.0.
 For information on how to configure an Elasticsearch cluster, see [Configuring the Elasticsearch database](xref:Configuring_Elasticsearch_Database).